UPPMAX/uppmax_intro_python/docs/afternoon_session/hello_little_turtles.md

     Teaching goals are:

-    * Learners have observed the error when importing a Python package without the needed UPPMAX module loaded
+    - Learners have observed the error when importing a Python package without the needed UPPMAX module loaded
-    * Learners have search through the UPPMAX modules
+    - Learners have search through the UPPMAX modules
-    * Learners may find out that X-forwarding is important
+    - Learners may find out that X-forwarding is important
-    * Learners have gotten 'stuff to work'
+    - Learners have gotten 'stuff to work'

+    Other goals are:

+    - Verify that learners indeed have learned how to login with X-forwarding.
+      Redirect to remote desktop environment as a solution

     Lesson plan:

-    * 5 mins: prior knowledge
+    - 5 mins: prior knowledge
-    * 5 mins: presentation
+    - 5 mins: presentation
-    * 25 mins: challenge
+    - 25 mins: challenge
-    * 5 mins: feedback
+    - 5 mins: feedback

 ## Overview